ARM-software/AVH-SystemModeling/README.md

 # VHT-SystemModeling

-This project is containing several demos where the [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) (VHT)  is connected to an external model of the world : a digital twin
+This project is containing several demos where the [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html)  is connected to an external model of the world : a digital twin

 ## List of demos